dsuryd/dotNetify-Elements/DevApp/server/Docs/Introduction.md

 ﻿## Introduction

-_DotNetify-Elements_ provide the building blocks that will make your web application development a breeze.
-Built on top of _dotNetify_, Elements are a set of free,  open-source React components that you can readily connect to your cross-platform .NET back-end and get your data streaming in real-time through WebSocket with minimal effort.
+_DotNetify-Elements_ provide a set of free, open-source React components that you can readily connect to your cross-platform .NET back-end in an MVVM fashion, and get your data streaming in real-time through WebSocket with minimal effort.

-_Elements_ incorporate and curate many other existing, widely-adopted open-source libraries to allow you to leverage the React community's tried-and-true favorites in your application with greater ease and speed, while forgoing the hassle of learning each of their idiosyncrasies.
+_Elements_ incorporate and curate many other existing, widely-adopted open-source libraries to allow you to leverage the React community's tried-and-true favorites in your application with greater ease and speed.

-Each data-driven element is designed to be plug-and-play with your C# view models through reactive programming model, and with strong support for theming and customization.
+The components are designed to plug-and-play with your C# view models through reactive programming model and produce great-looking web applications out-of-the-box, with strong support for theming and customization.

 #### The Basics

-Let's revisit the Hello World example (if you're not familiar with _dotNetify_, [read it up first!](http://dotnetify.net/react)) :
+Let's revisit the Hello World example (if you're not familiar with _dotNetify_, [read the overview first!](http://dotnetify.net/react)) :

 ```jsx
 import React from 'react';